Follow The Leader: The cost of listening to only 1 guideline

 Questions to Ask Your Care Team

-• Has my Lp(a) ever been checked?
-The new guidelines recommend testing at least once in every adult's lifetime.
+- Has my Lp(a) been checked?
+The 2026 guidelines recommend universal screening at least once in every adult's lifetime.

 The Bottom Line